 Ofgem approved renewable energy certificates

-Official certificates such as 'Renewable Energy Guarantee of Origin' (REGO) certificates are crucial in the UK's energy system – used by all green suppliers to certify and track the renewable power flowing through the nation's wires, and give funding directly to UK green producers.
+Official certificates such as 'Renewable Energy Guarantee of Origin' (REGO) certificates are crucial in the UK's energy system – used by all greener energy suppliers to certify and track the renewable power flowing through the nation's wires, and give funding directly to UK green producers.

 We buy enough of these alongside energy on the open market to cover all our customers' energy, which pumps even more investment into UK renewable generation.